Spectre (2015 film): Casting

 At the age of 50, Monica Bellucci became the oldest actress to be cast as a Bond girl.

 The main cast was revealed in December 2014 at the 007 Stage at Pinewood Studios.
 Daniel Craig returned for his fourth appearance as James Bond, while Ralph Fiennes, Naomie Harris and Ben Whishaw reprised their roles as M, Eve Moneypenny and Q respectively, having been established in Skyfall.
 Rory Kinnear also reprised his role as Bill Tanner in his third appearance in the series.

 Christoph Waltz was cast in the role of Franz Oberhauser, though he refused to comment on the nature of the part.
 It was later revealed with the film's release that he is Ernst Stavro Blofeld.
 Waltz got interested in the film for dealing with technology-assisted mass surveillance, "speaking about relevant social issues in a way that few Bonds have done before", and denied rumours that the role was written specially for him, but added that "when I came on board, the role grew, evolved, and mutated."

 Dave Bautista was cast as Mr Hinx after producers sought an actor with a background in contact sports.
-The character only has one line in the entire film, "Shit".
-Sam Mendes thought the silent nature would drive Bautista away, but the lifelong Bond fan expressed interest in reviving the quiet henchman archetype of characters such as Jaws, and Oddjob from Goldfinger.
+The character only has one line in the entire film, the word "shit".
+Sam Mendes thought the silent nature would drive Bautista away, but the lifelong Bond fan expressed interest in reviving the quiet henchman archetype of characters, such as Oddjob from Goldfinger and Jaws from the Roger Moore era.
 Bautista said not talking created an acting challenge, "trying to find this way where I am actually going to have to speak without speaking."
 After casting Bérénice Marlohe, a relative newcomer, as Sévérine in Skyfall, Mendes sought out a more experienced actor for the role of Madeleine Swann, ultimately casting Léa Seydoux in the role.
 Monica Bellucci joined the cast as Lucia Sciarra, becoming, at the age of fifty, the oldest actress to be cast as a Bond girl.
 She had previously auditioned for the role of Paris Carver in Tomorrow Never Dies, but was passed over in favour of Teri Hatcher.
 In a separate interview with Danish website Euroman, Jesper Christensen revealed he would be reprising his role as Mr White from Casino Royale and Quantum of Solace.
 Christensen's character was reportedly killed off in a scene intended to be used as an epilogue to Quantum of Solace, before it was removed from the final cut of the film, enabling his return in Spectre.

 In addition to the principal cast, Alessandro Cremona was cast as Marco Sciarra, Stephanie Sigman was cast as Estrella, and Detlef Bothe was cast as a villain for scenes shot in Austria.
 In February 2015 over 1,500 background artistes were hired for the pre-title sequence set in Mexico, though they were replicated in the film, giving the effect of around 10,000 extras.